-Like SolarEdge, Enphase’s microinverters come with a 25-year warranty, and because they don’t rely on a string inverter, there’s no need to worry about purchasing a replacement product during your solar panel system’s lifetime.
-While they aren’t compatible with the Tesla Powerwall, Enphase also manufactures a storage product that can be used in conjunction with its microinverters.
+Like SolarEdge, Enphase’s microinverters come with either a 25-year or 15-year warranty (depending on model), and because they don’t rely on a string inverter, there’s no need to worry about purchasing a replacement product during your solar panel system’s lifetime.
+Enphase also manufactures a storage product that can be used in conjunction with its microinverters.

-Tigo & SMA: other module-level power electronic options
+SMA & Tigo: other module-level power electronic options

 SolarEdge and Enphase are the two of the best solar inverters on the market, but they aren’t the only MLPE options available for home solar PV systems.